rz4/MinoTauro/README.md

 The dynamic execution of PyTorch operations allows enough flexibility to change computational graphs on the fly.
-This provides an avenue for Hy, a lisp-binding library for Python, to be used in establishing meta-programming practices in the field of deep learning (DL).
+This provides an avenue for Hy, a lisp-binding library for Python, to be used in establishing meta-programming practices in the field of differential learning (DL).

 While the final goal of this project is to build a framework for DL systems to have access to their code, this coding paradigm also shows promise at accelerating the development of new differential models while promoting formalized abstraction with type checking.
 A common trend in current DL packages is an abundance of object-oriented abstraction with packages such as Keras.
-This only reduces transparency to the already black-box nature of NN systems, and makes interpretability and reproducibility of models more difficult.
+This only reduces transparency to the already black-box nature of neural network (NN) systems, and makes interpretability and reproducibility of models more difficult.

-In order to better understand DL models and allow for quick iterative design over novel or esoteric architectures, programmers require access to an environment which allows low-level definition of tensor graphs and provides methods to quickly access network components for debugging and analysis, while using Pytorch's backend to run on high performance machines.
-I believe that the added expressibility of Lisp in combination with PyTorch's functional API allows for this type of programming paradigm, and provides DL researchers an extendable framework which cannot be matched by any other abstracted NN packages.
+In order to better understand DL models and allow for quick iterative design over novel or esoteric architectures, programmers require access to an environment which allows low-level definition of tensor graphs and provides methods to quickly access network components for debugging and analysis, while still providing gpu-acceleration like that provided through PyTorch.
+I believe that the added expressibility of Lisp in combination with PyTorch's functional API allows for this type of programming paradigm, and provides DL researchers an extendable framework which cannot be matched by abstractions allowed in other NN packages.

 ## Features

-### Pytorch Models as Hy-Expressions
+### Pytorch Models as S-Expressions
-Defining models using Hy-Expressions allows for functional design, quick iterative refactoring, and manipulation of model code using macros.
-Here is a short example of defining a single layer feed forward neural network using MinoTauro's tools and training the model on dummy data.
+Defining models using S-Expressions allows for functional design, quick iterative refactoring, and manipulation of model code using macros.
+Here is a short example of defining a single layer feed forward neural network using MinoTauro's tools and then training a generated model on dummy data.

 ```hy
 ; Imports